-The program will begin with an orientation meeting at 5:30 p.m.
-Feb.
-2 at Central Middle School, Middle School Library, 308 US Hwy.
-61, New Madrid.
+The program will begin with an orientation on Oct.
+6 at 5:30 p.m. at New Madrid Co.
+R-1 Central Middle School.

 Prospective students are encouraged to contact the university’s Graduate and Professional Studies program prior to then, but walk-ins will be accepted.
 Call 1-800-995-3199 or contact WWU by e-mail at GPS@WilliamWoods.edu.

 The 36-credit-hour M.Ed. program has three tracks—students can choose to study administration, which is intended to provide the fundamental skills necessary for effective school administration; curriculum and instruction, which is for teachers who wish to enhance their classroom skills, and athletics/activities administration, which is for anyone interested in developing and administering activities in any school or community setting.